 The Manitoba Envirothon Steering Committee is pleased to announce that they are attempting to host the 2018 Manitoba Envirothon from May 24- 27, 2018 at Churchill Manitoba!

 Regional Events are currently being planned for the week of April 11 – 20, 2018 across the province!
 Please keep checking here or our Facebook page for further details!

 If you are looking for an opportunity to continue supporting this great educational program there are a couple of avenues to do so.

 For over 20 years the Manitoba Forestry Association has offered the Manitoba Envirothon which has provided Manitoba’s high school students a unique and fun way to learn about the environment and current issues.
 Manitoba Envirothon is a hands-on learning program which helps students develop important skills such as critical thinking, study skills and team work.

-There are two components to the Manitoba Envirothon competition, a field test and an orals competition.
-The trail test is a hands on activity, students apply their knowledge to answer Topic questions at a series of stops along a purposely designed trail.
+There are two components to both the Manitoba Regional or Provincial Envirothon competitions, a field test and an orals challenge.
+The trail test is a hands-on, team activity, students apply their combined knowledge to answer Topic questions at a series of stops along a purposely designed trail.
 The oral competition combines public speaking with the students’ learning experiences to develop and present a solution to a current environmental issue.

 Click Here to watch a short video which illustrates what Manitoba Envirothon is.

-Regional events are designed for students to come and learn for the day, and can attend but not compete.
+Regional events are also designed for students to come and learn for the day, and can attend but not compete.
 Students and advisors will have the Manitoba Envirothon experience without as large of a time commitment to studying the resource documents ahead of time if they do not wish to move on to Provincials

 All teams must compete at the Regional level in order to advance to the Provincial competition.